raul-catalano/sou-lab-cni/README.md

 # sou-lab-cni (WIP)

 Install HaProxy, Prometheus and Grafana in containerized environment (docker).
-HaProxy will operate as a Reverse proxy for Prometheus and Grafana.
+HaProxy will operate as SSL termination for Prometheus and Grafana.

 ## Requirements